graffen/graffen.github.io/keysigning/policy/index.md

 * Add or revoke subkeys or change expiry
 * Sign other people's keys

 My private master key is generated and stored offline on a clean, air-gapped machine that is always booted fresh with the latest version of [Tails](https://tails.boum.org/).
-The private master key has never and will never be exposed internet and is protected by a long, secure passphrase.
+The private master key has never and will never be exposed to the internet and is protected by a long, secure passphrase.